JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 # Configuration

 ## Accessing Code GPT's Settings
-1.To set up the response, first pick the model.
+1. To set up the response, first pick the model.
 2. In Visual Studio Code, click on `⋮` button.
 3. Then `Configuration`.
 This will open the Settings window.
 4. On this windows you can fit the `Max Tokens`, `Window Memory` and `Temperature`

 ## Select provider